-The Operations Centre is defined to be a centre offering operations services on behalf of the Resource infrastructure Provider [GLO], and it can serve multiple RPs.
+The Operations Centre is defined to be a centre offering operations services on behalf of the Resource Infrastructure Provider [GLO].

-EGI currently comprises 27 national operations centres and 9 federated operations centres encompassing multiple NGIs (Table 3).
-The existing federated centres in Europe (IberGrid, NGI_NL and NGI_IT) each contain two countries and are the result of a collaboration agreement that is expected to continue in PY3.
-In contrast, integrated federated centres in Asia Pacific and Latin America encompass a large number of countries.
-The creation of new national grid initiatives in those regions will depend on their expansion plans and on national policies.
+EGI currently comprehends 27 national operations centres and 9 federated operations centres encompassing multiple NGIs (Table 3).
+The existing federated centres in Europe (IberGrid, NGI\NL and NGI\IT) comprehend two countries and are the result of a collaboration agreement that is expected to continue in PY3.
+On the other hand, integrated federated centres in Asia Pacific and Latin America encompass a large number of countries.
+The creation of new national grid initiatives in those regions will depend on their trends of expansion and on national policies.

-A new operations centre was created in Finland (NGI_FI) in June 2011.
-Part of the Finnish resources is operated by NGI_NDGF and another set of sites by NGI_FI.
+A new operations centre was created in Finland (NGI\FI) in June 2011.
+Part of the Finnish resources is operated by NGI\NDGF and another set of sites by NGI\FI.

-Two new additional NGIs became operational in PY2: NGI_IE in June 2011 and NGI_UK in November 2011.
+Two new additional NGIs were rolled to production: NGI\IE in June 2011 and NGI\UK in November 2011.
 Both operations centres were created in order to proceed with the decommissioning of an EGEE legacy operations centre providing operational services in both countries (UKI).
 In November 2011 and additional EGEE legacy operations centre (DECH) was decommissioned.

-Finally, in November 2011 the operations of Austrian sites were handed off by NGI_NDGF to NGI_IT.
-Two new Resource infrastructure Provider MoUs were agreed in PY2, and these will result in the certification of two new operations centres (NGI_UA and NGI_ZA) which are expected to be certified in PY3.
+Finally, in November 2011 the operations of Austrian sites were handed off by NGI\NDGF to NGI\IT.
+Two new Resource infrastructure Provider MoUs were agreed in PY2, and these will result in the certification of two new operations centres (NGI\UA and NGI\ZA) which are expected to be certified in PY3.
 The transition of EGEE legacy ROCs to NGIs was completed in PY2.